ABKumbhar/template-aniket/README.md

 # template-aniket
-Click on index.html to run this file
+Click on index.html to run this file on localhost